 LAB MEDIA: FIGURE 5.
 Video editor: Emphasize the red dots and red color line in the graph.

-Patients receiving nitric oxide during cardiopulmonary bypass show that only a minority of heme groups of cell-free hemoglobin consume nitric oxide [1].
+In patients receiving nitric oxide during cardiopulmonary bypass, instead, the majority of heme groups is reduced and does not consume nitric oxide [1].

 LAB MEDIA: FIGURE 5.
 Video editor: Emphasize the green dots and green color line in the graph.

-Cell-free hemoglobin concentration was assessed, and it was observed that the accumulated free hemoglobin was slowly eliminated from plasma within 12 hours [1].
-However, nitric oxide consumption peaked at 15 minutes and reached baseline values in just 4 hours [2].
+Measurements of cell-free hemoglobin concentration indicated a slow elimination from plasma within 12 hours after cardiopulmonary bypass [1].
+However, nitric oxide consumption peaked at 15 minutes and did not reflect the elimination of cell-free hemoglobin [2].

 LAB MEDIA: FIGURE 6A.